Rub3cK0r3/core_db/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-green)
 ![Status](https://img.shields.io/badge/status-in%20development-orange)

-> CLI-first system for backend event ingestion, processing, and alerting with a focus on security and auditability.

 `3v3nTr4cer` is a **backend-first framework** for handling **event-pipelines** in Python.
 It enables collecting events from enterprise systems, processing them asynchronously, storing secure logs, and generating alerts — all from the command line.
 Designed to be secure, deployable via Docker, with full traceability for auditing.

 ---